Applying the index theorem to non-smooth operators

 {\bf Proof.} The first assertion can be verified by simply counting orders.
-The necessity of the condition can be seen by the classical fact of sharpness of $S$ as above (which can be verified in an open ball in $\R^n$ considering the functions $x \mapsto \vert x \vert^\a$, for different values of $\a$) combined with appropriate partitions of unity.
+The necessity of the condition can be seen by the classical fact of sharpness of $S(u,v)$ in Eq. (\ref{RingPropertyHilbert}) (which can be verified in an open ball in $\R^n$ considering the functions $x \mapsto \vert x \vert^\a$, for different values of $\a$) combined with appropriate partitions of unity.